infp Blog - Thoughts on the INFP Personality Type from an INFP

 I just got back from a wealth lecture about 2 hours ago.
 I love going to events from this particular company because I went to their almost-free three day seminar two years ago and I thought it was amazing and life changing.
 And no, I’m not mentioning the name of the company because that’s not the point of this blog entry.

-Anyway, a few years ago, my wife and I attended their 3-day financial seminar.
+A few years ago, my wife and I attended their 3-day financial seminar.
 Tonight’s lecture reminded me of the that seminar which sticks in my mind to this day.
 As an INFP, it was one of the harder things I’ve had to do.

 I’m in my late 30s and I probably wouldn’t have gone in my 20s when I thought I knew everything.
 INFPs like to find their own way because it’s about the journey and that so opposite of what this seminar was.
 Seminars are about someone teaching you their particular way of doing things.
 I’ve always been a bit rebellious about being told how to live my life.

-However in trying to find my way to certain goals, I often re-invented the wheel.
+In trying to find my way to certain goals, I often re-invented the wheel.
 That was fine in my 20s when it seemed like I had all the time in the world, but now I feel that sometimes, it is about the destination.
 I’d rather be financially free then just be in the process of becoming financially free.

 Another issue I had with the 3-day seminar was the active audience participation which included speaker-audience response, group recitations of key points and activities which can feel pretty silly.
 Going to a seminar, there is a certain amount of groupthink and brainwashing that occurs.
 The INFP in me defines my identity by my individuality, by not being like everyone else.
 However, the only way to really get the most out of that seminar was to be like everyone else and to immerse myself into someone else’s way of thinking.